Jack-Ji/jok/README.md

     defining some public constants using predefined names (they're all prefixed with`jok_`).
     Checkout [`src/config.zig`](https://github.com/Jack-Ji/jok/blob/main/src/config.zig).
     Most of which are still modifiable at runtime.

-    The other 2 optional public functions are only needed when you'are writing a plugin:
-    * getMemory - get memory of you plugin, called when plugin is updated
-    * reloadMemory - reload memory of your plugin, called when plugin is updated

-    For more detail of plugin's usage, check example `hotreload`.

     Now, compile and run your game using command `zig build run`, have fun!
     Please let me know if you have any issue or developed something interesting with this little framework.